joinpursuit/Pursuit-Core-iOS/lessons/variables-and-logic/README.md

-#Standards
+# Standards
-Understand and use fundamental data types
+Understand and use fundemental data types

-#Objectives
+# Objectives
 Students will be able to:
 * Differentiate different types of data
 * Define constants and variable